mqu/viessmann-mqtt/README.md

 misc :

-* some time, USB device get disconnected from linux kernel : `monitor-usb-device.rb` will monitor thos disconnexions and restart every tasks.
+* some time, USB device get disconnected from linux kernel : `monitor-usb-device.rb` will monitor thoses disconnections and restart every tasks with `viessmann-mqtt` bash script wrapper.